arielccjr/Journal2025/README.md

                 : Resolve them to create new clauses.
                 : Repeat until empty clause (∅) is derived (indicating a contradiction).
             ~4: If an empty clause is found, the query is true; otherwise, it's false.

-    : CERTAINTY: inability of artificial intelligence to have perfect knowledge about the world, requiring it to operate based on probabilities rather than certainties : Conditional Probability Calculation: To determine P(A | B) (the probability of A given B), we use the formula:
+        : Conditional Probability Calculation: To determine P(A | B) (the probability of A given B), we use the formula:
             P(A∣B)=P(A∩B)P(B)
             P(A∣B)=P(B)P(A∩B)